netmindz/AuroraDrop-LXP/README.md

 Notes:

-AuroraDrop's audio visualisaions currently only work when your ESP32 is connected to your PC via the USB connection, and you are running the companion windows application 'AuroraDrop Companion'.
+AuroraDrop's audio visualisations currently only work when your ESP32 is connected to your PC via the USB connection, and you are running the companion windows application 'AuroraDrop Companion'.
 This application captures and processes the current audio playing on your PC and passes this to the ESP32 via serial communications, which then renders the visualisations.